Article Published By: The Orange County Register

 There’s also a small danger that the buttock implants can deflate if poked by a sharp object, Chugay said.

-Aiache has seen and increase demand this year for his calf implants.
+Aiache has seen an increasing demand this year for his calf implants.
 But he no longer performs buttock implants.

 Chugay in Newport Beach disagrees, predicting a big market for plastic keisters.